JordanMartinez/purescript-jordans-reference/21-Hello-World/02-Prelude-ish/02-Prelude/07-Control-Flow--Functor-to-Monad/12-Useful-Monads.md

 }
 ```

-In PureScript, we write this code:
+In PureScript, we would write this code:

 ```purescript
 data Either a b